Bachelor in Electrical Engineering

 Uncomplicated entry into engineering studies

-The programme places particular emphasis on sustainability and AI: in addition to conventional forms of energy generation, you can also explore renewable sources.
+Part of the programme also focuses on sustainability and AI.
+In addition to conventional forms of energy generation, you can explore renewable sources.
 You will learn more about electrical energy networks and the challenges they face in the energy transition.
 Or you can focus on machine learning and work with AI.
-Just like the IT industry, electrical engineering is currently undergoing many changes as a result of artificial intelligence, which we address in the programme.
+Just like the IT industry, electrical engineering is currently undergoing many changes due to artificial intelligence, which we address in the programme.

 Full-time or part-time or work&study - the choice is yours

-You can study electrical engineering full-time or part-time.
-When studying full-time, you have the opportunity to choose your individual specialisation from the third semester onwards.
+You can study electrical engineering full-time in six or part-time in nine semesters.
+When studying full-time, you have the opportunity to choose your individual specialisation from the fourth semester onwards.
 In addition to general electrical engineering, you can also focus on automation technology or energy technology.
 In the part-time programme, you focus on general electrical engineering.
-With work&study, you study for eight semesters and work in a company.

 We do not charge tuition fees.
-There is only a semester fee, which includes the NRW-Ticket.
+There is only a semester fee, which includes the Deutschland-Ticket for public transport.

 You can find all information about the enrolment and dates here.